 David Kimche left London for Palestine in 1946, fought in the war of independence and founded the Mossad research department in 1953.

 According to Lawrence Joffe’s obituary in The Guardian, Kimche was ‘the Mossad’s chief recruiting officer’ a ‘master of disguise’ and known for covert diplomacy in the Arab word as ‘the man with the suitcase’.

-Olivia Frank says she referred to Kimche as Moses in the first draft of her book:
+Olivia Frank referred to Kimche as Moses in the first draft of her book:

 Moses knew about what went on inside the Knesset.
 He believed that fanatics threats to kill moderate politicians accounted for the dreadful state of Israeli politics.
 The right wing denied Palestinians a homeland and human rights.
 One day the zealots would even murder their own prime minister.
 Moses knew his stuff and told me that though he was a diplomat, he worked behind the scenes with Al. Meaning above they directed the top missions.

 I saved lives.
 We broke up a bomb-making factory run by an alliance between the PLO and neo-Nazis.
 The German counter-terrorist unit Grenzschutzgruppe 9 rounded up the faction.
 Like all the best missions it was hush-hush.
 I was picked up afterwards by David, the mentor I was going to call ‘Moses’ in my book.